nasif-co/Asterism/Code Descriptions/Server.md

 	}
 }
 ```
-This interval checks how many messages have been sent in the last 1700ms, clearing out the *recentMessages* variable when no messages have been sent in this timeframe.
+This interval checks if any messages have been sent in the last 1700ms, clearing out the *recentMessages* variable when no messages have been sent in this timeframe.
 This is used in the sendPosition function to regulate how often we send messages out.

 ##### standbyUpdater Interval
 ```js